cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 ## 7. Spiral

-The Spiral Token is the cornerstone of Cosmicrafts' economy, enabling stakeholder empowerment and seamless in-game transactions.
+The Spiral Token is the cornerstone of Cosmicrafts' economy, enabling governance and payment for microtransactions.

 ### Key Features